Nivalyx/osu-wiki/wiki/Tournaments/SSSS/4/en.md

 Listed below are the players who managed to qualify into the tournaments as C out of 70 participating players in total.

-The complete list of Qualifier results can be found [on this following spreadsheet](https://docs.google.com/spreadsheets/d/17iy1kshVWXtzJM9pY9p410hDtbOwg1UN5ez2v_QUpTo/edit?gid=1162863454#gid=1162863454).
+The complete list of Qualifier results can be found [here](https://docs.google.com/spreadsheets/d/17iy1kshVWXtzJM9pY9p410hDtbOwg1UN5ez2v_QUpTo/edit?gid=1162863454#gid=1162863454).

 | Seed no. | Player | %MAX avg. |
 | :-- | :-- | :-- |